 - Fresh herbs like thyme & rosemary

 - Arrange ingredients as desired on your table, board or platter.
 Consider covering your serving table with craft paper or a plastic tablecloth so you can extend your arrangement off the platter and cover the entire table!

 Keywords: Charcuterie Board, Grazing Table, Grazing Table Ideas

 This post is sponsored by Columbus Craft Meats.
 Thank you for supporting the sponsors that allow me to bring you amazing content!

 P.S. – Have an upcoming event?
-Pin this charcuterie board for later!
+Pin this DIY grazing table for later!